 Directly or indirectly, we are all affected by drug abuse and addiction.
-The fact that more than 14 million Americans were current users of illicit drugs (marijuana, cocaine, heroin, hallucinogen and inhalants) in 2000, over half (54 percent) of Americans have tried an illicit drug by the time they finish high school, and close to one million high school students used MDMA or "ecstasy" last year, demonstrates the widespread problem that NIDA's portfolio must continue to address.
+The fact that nearly 16 million Americans were current users of illicit drugs (marijuana, cocaine, heroin, hallucinogen and inhalants) in 2001, over half (54 percent) of Americans have tried an illicit drug by the time they finish high school, and close to one million high school students used MDMA or "ecstasy" last year, demonstrates the widespread problem that NIDA's portfolio must continue to address.